-- The responsibility for the management of the school's filtering policy is held by TurnITon.
-They will manage the school filtering, in line with this policy and will keep logs of changes to and breaches of the filtering systems - To ensure that there is a system of checks and balances and to protect those responsible, changes to the school filtering service must be reported to the E-Safety coordinator - All users have a responsibility to report immediately to the E-Safety coordinator any infringements of the school's filtering policy of which they become aware or any sites that are accessed, which they believe should have been filtered - Users must not attempt to use any programmes or software that might allow them to bypass the filtering / security systems in place to prevent access to such materials

-Internet access is filtered for all users by the school's ISP (EXA).
-It includes quantum SSL filtering which is fully compliant with KCSiE 2018.

-- Illegal content is filtered by EXA.
+- ◆ The responsibility for the management of the school's filtering policy is held by TurnITon.
+They will manage the school filtering, in line with this policy and will keep logs of changes to and breaches of the filtering systems - ♦ The E-Safety coordinator receives a daily summary of alerts generated for the school, along with subsequently logged access attempts - ◆ To ensure that there is a system of checks and balances and to protect those responsible, changes to the school filtering service must be reported to the E-Safety coordinator - All users have a responsibility to report immediately to the E-Safety coordinator any infringements of the school's filtering policy of which they become aware or any sites that are accessed, which they believe should have been filtered - Users must not attempt to use any programmes or software that might allow them to bypass the filtering / security systems in place to prevent access to such materials - ♦ Internet access is managed for all users by Securly.
+It includes quantum SSL filtering which is fully compliant with KCSiE 2023. - Illegal content is filtered by Securly.
 Filter content lists are regularly updated and internet use is logged and frequently monitored.
-The monitoring process alerts the school to breaches of the filtering policy, which are then acted upon.
-There is a clear route for reporting and managing changes to the filtering system. - In the event of staff needing to switch off the filtering for any reason, or for any user, this must be logged and agreed by the Headteacher or E-Safety Coordinator - Mobile devices that access the school internet connection (whether school or personal devices) will be subject to the same filtering standards as other devices on the school systems - Any filtering issues should be reported immediately to the filtering provider by the E-Safety coordinator.
+The monitoring process alerts the school to breaches of the filtering policy, which are then acted upon. - In the event of staff needing to switch off the filtering for any reason, or for any user, this must be agreed by the Headteacher or E-Safety Coordinator - School mobile devices that access the school internet connection will be subject to the same filtering standards as other devices on the school systems - Any filtering issues should be reported immediately to the filtering provider by the E-Safety coordinator.

-2.3 Personal Data
+2.3 Data Protection

 Personal data will be recorded, processed, transferred and made available according to the General Data Protection Regulation 2018 (GDPR).
+This states that personal data must be: